raymanaeron/liblogger/README.md

 As applications scale and mature, additional concerns emerge:

 - **Dual-State Logging**: Synchronous and asynchronous logging paths can lead to file corruption when both write to the same file without coordination.
-- **Buffer Flushing**: Logs may remain in memory buffers during unexpected terminations if not reliably flushed.
+- **Buffer Flushing**: Logs may remain in memory buffers if not reliably flushed during unexpected terminations.
 - **Shutdown Procedures**: Inadequate shutdown can result in lost messages when an application exits normally.
 - **Backpressure Handling**: High-volume logging can overwhelm message channels, leading to silent log loss without visibility.
 - **Type Flexibility**: Logging macros that rely on reflection for error handling often break when faced with custom error types.

-The Rusty Logger v2 Framework addresses these challenges by providing a structured, consistent logging approach that integrates seamlessly with Rust's idioms.
+The liblogger Framework addresses these challenges by providing a structured, consistent logging approach that integrates seamlessly with Rust's idioms.
 It eliminates boilerplate through procedural macros, ensures reliable log delivery with proper backpressure handling, and maintains performance through asynchronous processing—all while providing the context and format consistency needed for effective debugging and monitoring.

 ---

 ## 2. Architecture Overview

-### How Rusty Logger v2 Addresses Your Challenges
+### How liblogger Addresses Your Challenges

-Rusty Logger v2 was designed to solve the specific challenges developers face with logging:
+liblogger was designed to solve the specific challenges developers face with logging:

 | Your Challenge | Our Solution |
 |---------------|--------------|